Ever wondered how to sew and trim half rectangle triangle (HRT) blocks? Well you’ve come to the right place! Let me show you how I like to do them.

 I’ve seen other ways that are more HST-like in their process.
-Two rectangles have quarter inch offset diagonals drawn on them in opposite orientations, and these are then matched right sides together, opposite corners together.
-Much like an HST, a seam is sewn a quarter inch each side of the diagonal and the units are cut apart and pressed open.
+Two rectangles have quarter inch offset diagonals drawn on them in opposite orientations.
+These are then matched right sides together, opposite corners together.
+Much like an HST, a seam is sewn a quarter inch each side of the diagonal and the units are cut apart.
 It’s very clever because what you’re sewing doesn’t look like an HRT until the last step.
 (Added benefit: no requirement to handle any bias cut edges while sewing.)

 The downside, for me, is that the set up is quite finicky (offsetting the diagonal and matching the lines).
-Given the sewing time I have usually coincides with my wine drinking time, I like to keep my sewing methods as straight forward as possible so I have fewer opportunities to make mistakes.
+My sewing time usually coincides with my wine drinking time.
+I like to keep my sewing methods as straight forward as possible so I have fewer opportunities to make mistakes.
 The method I follow is very “make it like you see it” and it suits me better.
 Feel free to choose whatever suits you!

-One other thing I like about this method is that it produces the HRTs one unit at a time – so I can mix and match halves as needed, I don’t have to make 2 of each same fabric pairing.
+Another thing I like about this method is that it produces the half rectangle triangles one unit at a time.
+I can mix and match halves as needed, I don’t have to make 2 of each same fabric pairing.
 I can also lay out my triangles on my design wall and swap around as needed, which I can’t do if I use the HST-like method.

-That’s a big plus when making a quilt like my Slip Stitch quilt below.
-I laid it all out on my design wall before I sewed my HRTs together, then took a step back and considered my colour placement.
-I could move the rows up and down as I wanted because the triangles hadn’t yet been joined to their partners.
+That’s a big plus when making a quilt like my Slip Stitch quilt.
+I laid it all out on my design wall before I sewed my HRTs together.
+Then I took a step back and considered my colour placement.
+I could move the rows up and down because the triangles hadn’t yet been joined to their partners.

 So let’s get on with the sewing, shall we?

-The longer and skinnier the HRT, the trickier it is to trim.
+The longer and skinnier the half rectangle triangle, the trickier it is to trim.
 The squat, wider types are easier.
 I thought I’d go with a harder example, so it can only get better from there!

 Above: the guy on the left is easier to trim than the guy on the right.